Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-In summary, taking careful account of the effects of microscopic spin-phonon couplings reveals that the intrinsic phonon Hall effect is consistent with the low-temperature $\kappa_{xy}(B)$ in \rucl.
+In summary, careful treatment of microscopic spin-phonon couplings reveals that the intrinsic phonon Hall effect is consistent with the low-temperature $\kappa_{xy}(B)$ in \rucl.
 This mechanism reproduces all essential experimental features including the field-dependence, sign, and order of magnitude.
 The intrinsic phonon THE considered here does not arise from real-space spin textures or non-trivial topology of the bare spin excitations.
 Instead, it arises from the momentum-dependence of the spin-phonon couplings, which can induce a finite phonon Berry curvature even if the electronic system is topologically trivial.
 A finite intrinsic Hall viscosity can likely be found in a variety of magnetic and non-magnetic insulators, for which differing phenomenology can be attributed to differences in the specific form of electron-phonon (or spin-phonon) coupling.
-A full quantitative theory of $\kappa_{xy}^{\rm ph}$ capturing all intrinsic effects in magnetic insulators may require computing full \mbox{$q$-, $T$-}, and $B$-dependent spin correlations, retaining the $\omega$-dependence of the self-energy, and including skew-scattering vertex corrections.
-While these elaborations are being pursued, the present results highlight a significant utility of first-principles spin-phonon coupling methods in disentangling the microscopic details underlying the THE in specific materials.
+The present results highlight a significant utility of first-principles spin-phonon coupling methods in disentangling the microscopic details underlying the phonon THE in specific materials.

+S.M.W. and R.V. conceived of the project.
+R.D., D.K., S.B. and S.M.W. performed the calculations.
+All authors contributed to the analysis and writing of the manuscript.
+S.M.W. and R.V. supervised the project.